transformerlab/transformerlab-docs/blog/2025-03-17-comparing-llm-judge-evals/evaluate_and_compare.md

 2. **Overfitting Risk**: Small datasets can lead to memorization rather than true generalization.

-3. **Evaluation Breadth**: Our evaluation tested the model on a broader set of questions than it was trained on, revealing limitations in generalization.

 <img src={require('./gifs/5_DetailedComparison.png').default} alt="Demo Plugin Gif" width="500" />

 ## Technical Implications